 10. Highland Lad on his way to winning Burghley in 2002

 11. William and Tamarillo competing at the World Equestrian Games in Jerez in 2002 where they won a team bronze medal

-12. Chilli Morning en-route to winning Badminton in 2015, becoming the only stallion to ever do so
+12. Chilli Morning en-route to winning Badminton in 2015, becoming the only stallion to do so

-13. Fernhill Pimms at Blenheim in the eight- and nine-year-old CIC3* in 2013, where he won
+13. Fernhill Pimms at Blenheim in the eight- and nine-year-old CIC4*-S in 2013, where he won

 14. Team GBR at the London Olympics in 2012.
-L-r: Zara Tindall on High Kingdom, Tina Cook on Miners Frolic, Mary King on Imperial Cavalier, Nicola Wilson on Opposition Buzz and William on Lionheart
+Left to right: Zara Tindall on High Kingdom, Tina Cook on Miners Frolic, Mary King on Imperial Cavalier, Nicola Wilson on Opposition Buzz and William on Lionheart

 Horse & Hound magazine, out every Thursday, is packed with all the latest news and reports, as well as interviews, specials, nostalgia, vet and training advice.
 Find how you can enjoy the magazine delivered to your door every week, plus options to upgrade your subscription to access our online service that brings you breaking news and reports as well as other benefits.